-- Permitted Uses Not Subject to Acreage Thresholds Institutional; Transportation/Utility; Residential; Residential Equivalent; Storage/Warehouse-Light; Storage/Warehouse-Heavy; Recreation/Open Space; Community Garden; Agricultural-Light; Ancillary Nonresidential. - Locational Characteristics This category is generally appropriate to those locations where institutional uses (such as educational, health, public safety, civic, religious and like uses) and transportation/utility uses (such as air and sea transport terminals, utility installations, major transmission lines, refuse disposal, and public works facilities) are required to serve the community; and to recognize the special needs of these uses relative to their relationship with surrounding uses and transportation access. - Scenic/Noncommercial Corridor (SNCC) Amendments to Public/Semi-Public in SNCCs are governed by Section 6.5.4.1.4, which restricts the category to certain SNCC classifications. - Traffic Generation Characteristics The standard for the purpose of calculating typical traffic impacts relative to an amendment for this category shall be 192 trips per day per acre for institutional uses, 114 trips per day per acre for educational uses, 173 trips per day per acre for medical uses, 104 trips per day per acre for religious/civic facilities, 835 trips per day per acre for municipal/public facilities, 67 trips per day per acre for other institutional uses, 15 trips per day per acre for transportation uses, 16 trips per day per acre for municipal/public utilities uses, and 79 trips per day per acre for other transportation/utility uses.
+- Permitted Uses Not Subject to Acreage Thresholds Institutional; Transportation/Utility; Residential; Residential Equivalent; Vacation Rental pursuant to the provisions of Section 509.242(1)(c), Florida Statutes; Storage/Warehouse-Light; Storage/Warehouse-Heavy; Recreation/Open Space; Community Garden; Agricultural-Light; Ancillary Nonresidential. - Locational Characteristics This category is generally appropriate to those locations where institutional uses (such as educational, health, public safety, civic, religious and like uses) and transportation/utility uses (such as air and sea transport terminals, utility installations, major transmission lines, refuse disposal, and public works facilities) are required to serve the community; and to recognize the special needs of these uses relative to their relationship with surrounding uses and transportation access. - Scenic/Noncommercial Corridor (SNCC) Amendments to Public/Semi-Public in SNCCs are governed by Section 6.5.4.1.4, which restricts the category to certain SNCC classifications. - Traffic Generation Characteristics The standard for the purpose of calculating typical traffic impacts relative to an amendment for this category shall be 192 trips per day per acre for institutional uses, 114 trips per day per acre for educational uses, 173 trips per day per acre for medical uses, 104 trips per day per acre for religious/civic facilities, 835 trips per day per acre for municipal/public facilities, 67 trips per day per acre for other institutional uses, 15 trips per day per acre for transportation uses, 16 trips per day per acre for municipal/public utilities uses, and 79 trips per day per acre for other transportation/utility uses.

-- Residential Use Shall not exceed 12.5 units per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 12.5 UPA. - Nonresidential Use: - Institutional uses shall not exceed a floor area ratio (FAR) of .65, except for hospital use which shall not exceed an FAR of 1.0 within any single jurisdiction, subject to and based on the bonus provision set forth below.
+- Residential and Vacation Rental Use Shall not exceed 12.5 units per acre (UPA). - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 12.5 UPA. - Nonresidential Use: - Institutional uses shall not exceed a floor area ratio (FAR) of .65, except for hospital use which shall not exceed an FAR of 1.0 within any single jurisdiction, subject to and based on the bonus provision set forth below.
 Institutional uses shall not exceed an impervious surface ratio (ISR) of .85.

 - Transportation/utility uses shall not exceed an FAR of .70, nor an impervious surface ratio (ISR) of .90 - Mixed-Use Shall not exceed, in combination, the respective number of UPA and FAR permitted, when allocated in their respective proportion to the net land area of the property.
+In the alternative, the mixed-use bonus provisions of Section 4.2.3.6 may be used.